My Dog Ate A Battery! Help! What Should I Do?

 But what should you do if you only suspect your dog has eaten a battery?
 Your dog might not show any symptoms of battery ingestion immediately.
 It can take a few hours for signs of exposure to alkaline materials to develop in your dog’s mouth or on his lips.
 And can take up to 12 hours for signs of ulceration to show.

 The first warning sign of battery ingestions is a destroyed or partially destroyed electronic.
 If you come home to find the remote control chewed, for example, and can’t find the AA batteries that power it, you will need to keep a close eye on Fido and call your veterinarian.
 Sometimes, however, we don’t always know our dogs have eaten something.
-You may even be grateful when you can’t find that annoying singing greeting card—until you realize that your dog ate the card and the battery.

 Drooling, bad breath, increased thirst, and a loss in appetite can all be signs of battery ingestion and corrosion.
-The irritation caused by the battery can also cause vomiting, diarrhea, and abdominal pain, especially if the battery leads to an obstruction.
+The irritation caused by the battery can also cause vomiting, diarrhea, and abdominal pain.
+Especially if the battery leads to an obstruction.
 If you notice any of these symptoms, contact your veterinarian or nearby veterinary emergency hospital.

-Battery ingestion is a veterinary emergency, especially if your dog ate a button battery.
+Battery ingestion is a emergency, especially if your dog ate a button battery.
 The first thing you should do is call your veterinarian.
 Depending on the situation, your veterinarian may recommend bringing your dog in to the hospital or veterinary emergency hospital immediately.
 Once there, a veterinarian will examine your dog for any clinical signs of battery ingestions, like visible lesions or abdominal pain.

 Your dog ate a battery.
 Now what?
 What happens next will depend on several factors.
 These include the type of battery and how long ago the battery was ingested.
 Your vet will also consider where in your dog’s GI tract the battery is located.